 Tip: The violet will stain.
 I recommend treating the ear with this solution OUTSIDE.

 This solution requires more time and effort.
-You have to treat twice as many times per day for twice as long.
 No big deal if you have just one fur baby.
 Although, when you have kids or a pack of dogs to keep after it may be a bit difficult to stay on top of it.
-For that reason, I find I prefer the Zymox.
+For that reason alone, I find I prefer the Zymox.

 Keep your Dogue de Bordeaux’s ears clean and dry.
 Check them regularly, at least a couple of times each week.
 Additionally, do not overdo it with the ear cleansers.
 Especially when your Dogue de Bordeaux is not having any problems.
-Just wipe the ear clean/dry with a cotton ball or baby wipe.
+Just wipe the ear clean and dry with a cotton ball or baby wipe.

 THANKS FOR READING! -Diana